-Dr. Safer, the Mount Sinai Center for Transgender Medicine and Surgery’s first executive director, is also a senior faculty member at the Icahn School of Medicine at Mount Sinai.
+Dr. Safer is the Mount Sinai Center for Transgender Medicine and Surgery’s first executive director and Professor of Medicine at the Icahn School of Medicine at Mount Sinai.
 Dr. Safer earned his medical degree from the University of Wisconsin.
 He completed his internal medicine residency at Mount Sinai Beth Israel and his endocrinology fellowship at Beth Israel Deaconess Medical Center in Boston.

-Dr. Safer is the president of the United States Professional Association for Transgender Health (USPATH) and the steering committee co-chair of the international transgender research consortium, TransNet.
-He also serves on the Global Education Initiative committee for the World Professional Association for Transgender Health (WPATH), on the Standards of Care revision committee for WPATH, and as a scientific co-chair for WPATH’s international meeting.
-Dr. Safer was a co-author of the Endocrine Society guidelines for the medical care of transgender patients.
+Dr. Safer is a past president of the United States Professional Association for Transgender Health (USPATH).
+He also serves on the Global Education Initiative committee for the World Professional Association for Transgender Health (WPATH) and on the Standards of Care revision committee for WPATH.
+Dr. Safer has been scientific co-chair for WPATH’s international meeting and was a co-author of the Endocrine Society guidelines for the medical care of transgender patients.
 In addition, he is a past president of the Association of Specialty Professors, the umbrella organization for leaders in internal medicine subspecialty education, and a former secretary-treasurer of the national endocrinology program director organization, the Association of Program Directors in Endocrinology and Metabolism, (APDEM).